Looking at a stop-start jog circuit in the PLC will help us in understanding the differences in hard-wiring the circuit and programming.

-Lets start with the basic stop stop circuit.
+Let’s start with the basic start stop circuit.

-Here is what it looks like hard wired.
-(Physical switches wired to outputs devices, such as motor contactor and relays.)
+Here is what it looks like hard-wired.
+(Physical switches wired to outputs devices, such as motor contactors and relays.)

 When the start pushbutton (NO) is pressed the power is passed through the stop pushbutton (NC) to the control relay (CR).
 The CR contact closes and ‘seals in’ the start pushbutton.
 The start pushbutton can now be released because the CR contacts allow the power to pass through to the CR.